GiuseppeSoriano/SEAI_Project/Report/Documentation.md

 **Weight Vector Design and Scalarization Choice:** The performance of MOEA/D heavily depends on a good spread of weight vectors and an appropriate scalarization method for the problem at hand.
 If the Pareto front is convex, a uniform spread of weight vectors with the simple weighted sum may suffice to approximate the front.
 For problems with **non-convex fronts (e.g., ZDT2)**, using the Chebyshev approach (or other advanced methods like Penalty Boundary Intersection) is beneficial because it can locate solutions in concave regions that weighted sum would miss.
 In practice, MOEA/D can incorporate various scalarization techniques; the chosen two in this work (linear weighted sum and Chebyshev) provide a clear contrast in how well they handle concave trade-offs.
 The **Chebyshev MOEA/D** is expected to cover the Pareto front more completely on non-convex problems, whereas **Weighted-Sum MOEA/D** may struggle to find evenly distributed solutions in the non-convex middle part of the front – this is precisely the issue under investigation.

 MOEA/D has become a cornerstone in multi-objective optimization research.
 Its modular framework allows hybridization and extension; for example, researchers have studied alternative ways to update neighbors, dynamic weight adjustment, or embedding local search.
 The original MOEA/D formulation by Zhang and Li (2007) [@Zhang2007] demonstrated that even a straightforward decomposition (using fixed weights and basic genetic operators) is highly effective.
 That work opened up a new line of research into decomposition-based MOEAs, distinguishing MOEA/D as a **milestone algorithm** comparable to NSGA-II in its influence.

-*Reference:* Zhang and Li (2007) [@Zhang2007] introduced MOEA/D, providing experimental evidence that decomposition can be as effective as Pareto-based methods while often reducing computational complexity.
-Their paper remains a primary reference for decomposition-based MOEAs and discusses variants like using Tchebycheff vs. weighted sum in detail.

 \newpage
 # 3. Experimental Setup